iotexproject/product-changelog/depinscan/README.md

 # DePINscan Changelog

 ## 2024-03-01
-- Add "Liquidity Mining" tab [WIP]
+- Add "Liquidity Mining" tab
 - Add blog module [WIP]
 - Improve editing of project forms
 - Add a simple footer at the bottom of the page